Cucumbers are a common snack in many kitchens, but can they be shared with your horse? The answer might surprise you.

 Can Horses Eat Cucumber?
+Key Takeaway

-Can Horses Eat Cucumber?
+Do Horses Eat Cucumbers?

-Yes, horses can eat cucumbers.
+Yes, horses eat cucumbers.
 Cucumbers are a safe and hydrating snack, offering a good water source and vitamins.

 However, as with any treat, cucumbers should be given in moderation.
 Introduce them slowly into a horse’s diet to ensure they do not cause any digestive upset.